The boundary of linear subvarieties: An example

 Suppose $M\subseteq \Stra$ were a linear subvariety which locally near $\Sigma$ is given by the linear equations

 Before describing the linear equations of $\partial M\cap\bdComp$ we describe the implications of \Cref{prop:Vdisk} in this case.
-Since \cref{eq:Lin4} crosses the horizontal vanishing cycles $\delta_1$ and $\delta_2$ there has to be an additional equation of the form for some positive integers $m_1,m_2$ and $m_3$.
+Since \cref{eq:Lin3} crosses the horizontal vanishing cycles $\lambda_1$ and $\lambda_2$ as well as the vertical vanishing cycles $\lambda_3$ and $\lambda_6$ there has to be an additional equation of the form for some positive integers $m_1,m_2$ and $m_3$.
 Here we used that the number of prongs at $\lambda_3$ and $\lambda_6$ is both one, thus the coefficient $m_3$ is the same for both of them.
 Note that $\lambda_3+\lambda_6=0$ since the sum of the two vanishing cycles is separating.
-We decide for the sake of an example, that $m_1=1,m_2=2$ and thus \cref{eq:forced} reduces to \cref{eq:Lin3}.
+We decide for the sake of an example, that $m_1=1,m_2=2$ and thus \cref{eq:forced} reduces to \cref{eq:Lin4}.
 Similarly, the equation $\int_{\gamma_1}\omega+\int_{\gamma_5}\omega=0$ forces a linear equation

 Since $\lambda_6=-\lambda_3$ this equation is vacuously true and thus does not impose an additional constraint.

 We now describe the linear equations defining $\partial M\cap\bdComp$ near $X$.
 For each of the defining equations $F\in H_1(\Sigma\setminus P,Z)$ for $M$ we repeat the following steps. \begin{enumerate} \item Determine the top level $\topl(F)$ and write $F=\sum_{k}d_{k}\pa_k$ in a $\enhancG$-adapted basis \item If the equation $F$ is a \hcc, delete it. \item Otherwise, restrict $F$ to its top level $\topl(F)$, i.e. we consider $f_{\topl(F)}(F)$ in the language of \Cref{section:Filtr}.
 The resulting cycle then defines an equation for the boundary $\partial M\cap \bdComp$ at level $\topl(F)$. \end{enumerate}